godatadriven/godatadriven-blog/content/bare-metal-hadoop-provisioning.md

 	  - jdk
 	  - cloudera-manager-daemons

-You can create several of these kind of files to specify all the tasks you want to be executed.
+You can create several of this kind of files to specify all the tasks you want to be executed.
 By combining multiple of these files together you can define a total set of requirements like this:

 	- include: bootstrap.yml
 	- include: repo.yml